dotnet/csharpstandard/standard/classes.md

 >     public ReadOnlyPoint(int x, int y) { __x = x; __y = y; }
 > }
 > ```
-> The assignments to the readonly field are valid, because they occur within the constructor. *end example*
+> The assignments to the read-only field are valid, because they occur within the constructor. *end example*

 ### 15.7.5 Accessibility